 Challenges and sensitives surrounding planning, conducting and disseminating evaluations in practice

 Conducting an evaluation can be difficult and you may face some challenges when evaluating practice, but there are often ways of overcoming them.
-Many of the challenges can be avoided or overcome if they are given sufficient care and attention at the planning stage.
-The table below (Table 1) summarises some of the potential key challenges that you may encounter when planning an evaluation and possible ways of overcoming them.
+Challenges may involve the setting and clarifying of aims and objectives, selecting the appropriate research design and dissemination of results (Moule et al, 2016) The table below (Table 1) summarises some of the challenges that you may encounter when planning an evaluation and possible ways of overcoming them.

 Table 1: Evaluation challenges and possible solutions